wenkaip-personal/academic-kickstart/content/authors/admin/_index.md

 Wenkai Pan is a sophomore undergraduate student in Mathematics at University of Washington.
 His research interests include machine learning, natural language processing and robotics.

-In my spare time, I like to play badminton and tennis.
+In his spare time, he likes to play badminton and tennis.